 3. Bias Against Asian Candidates

-Bias against Asian candidates in job descriptions is likely unconscious, but using words like “Oriental” or “Orientals” is discouraged due to racial undertones.
+Bias against Asian candidates in job descriptions is likely unconscious (or hidden bias), but using words like “Oriental” or “Orientals” is discouraged due to racial undertones.

 Engineers at Amazon even added this phrase to their recently created internal Wiki which is geared towards removing various racist terms.